captn3m0/kuvera-unofficial-api-specification/docs/introduction/Kuvera-Unofficial-API-Documentation.md

 ## Disclaimer

 I've documented this for educational purposes, because I wanted a way to get the latest NAV of my Mutual Funds in a script.
 If you use this for any purpose, it is at your own liability.
 If Kuvera makes any changes, this may break - I don't give any guarantees.
+This is a read only API, so you can't use this to manage your funds.

+## Stoplight

+The API was documented using Stoplight Studio, and is hosted on the stoplight website.